sbesson/omero-weberror/README.rst

 **Warning**:

 OMERO.weberror version 0.2.x or newer is meant to be installed into OMERO.web **5.2.6 or newer**.
-This is due to Django Framework compatibility and a package re-organization required to distribute the application using Python Package Manager PyPi.
+This is due to Django Framework compatibility and a package reorganization required to distribute the application using Python Package Manager PyPi.

 License